 Dave Campbell’s Texas Football and the Texas Bowl proudly announce the 10 finalists for the Mr. Texas Football High School Player of the Year Award presented by Wells Fargo.

 Mr. Texas Football presented by Wells Fargo annually recognizes the most outstanding high school football player in the state of Texas.
 Each week, fans are given a chance to vote for the player of the week on TexasFootball.com.
-At the end of the high school football season, 10 finalists will be named.
+At the end of the high school football season, 10 finalists are named.
 Fans can then cast their vote as to who should be named Mr. Texas Football.
 The winner of the 2017 Mr. Texas Football Award presented by Wells Fargo will be announced prior to the 2017 Texas Bowl, which will be played on Wednesday, Dec.
 27 at NRG Stadium in Houston.

 Former winners of the award include 2012 Heisman Trophy winner Johnny Manziel (2010 winner, Kerrville Tivy), former Texas Longhorns running back Johnathan Gray (2011 winner, Aledo), Tampa Bay Buccaneers running back Jacquizz Rodgers (2007 winner, Lamar Consolidated) and Carolina Panthers quarterback Garrett Gilbert (2008 winner, Lake Travis).
 Texas A&M freshman wide receiver Roshauud Paul took home the award in 2016.